Best time for the Everest Base Camp Trek

 Environmental & Ethical Travel

-Trekking to Everest Base Camp is not only reaching your destination – it is also about respecting local people and nature of the region.
+Trekking to Everest Base Camp is not only reaching your destination – it is also about respecting the local people and the nature of the region.
 The Everest journey will take you to Sagarmatha National Park, a beautiful and protected area.
 You can help to keep this place clean and beautiful for future trekkers by traveling responsibly.

 How to Trek Responsibly in Sagarmatha National Park